EPSB.ca » Programming » Skills and Job Training » Campus EPSB and Dual Credit » Dual Credit » Daytime Dual Credit Courses

 Required prerequisites: completion of English 20-1 with 60% or English 20-2 with 70%, and completion of Biology 20 or Science 20

-Description: This course is the basic foundation course in psychology.
+Description: PSYC 1040 is the basic foundation course in psychology.
 It provides an introduction to the scientific study of behaviour and the mind.
 This course examines the evolution of psychology, research methods, descriptive statistics, the brain and behaviour, human lifespan development, sensation and perception, states of consciousness, conditioning and learning, and memory.
+(This course was offered in semester 1.)

 Back to top